Trump administration pushes to sell Alaska oil leases pre-Biden inauguration

 Bloomberg reported the news earlier on Friday.

 The White House finalized a plan to allow drilling earlier this year.
-The 19 million acre (7.7 million hectares) refuge is home to Native tribes as well as wildlife populations including Porcupine caribou and polar bears.
+The 19 million acre (7.7 million hectares) refuge is home to wildlife populations including Porcupine caribou and polar bears.
 In recent months, several big U.S. banks have said they would not finance oil and gas projects in the Arctic region.

 The sloping terrain and lack of water makes ANWR less advantageous for drilling than the National Petroleum Reserve, or NPR-A, which occupies the westernmost part of the North Slope, scientists have said.